neo-ngd/NEO-Private-Net/README.md

 The project contains a private net of Neo 2.x and Neo 3.0 preview.

-NEO and GAS have been claimed in the wallet `a.json`, with a password of `1` and block count is about 40.
+NEO and GAS have been claimed in the wallet `a.json`, with a password of `1`.

-Version description:

-Neo 2.10.3

-​	-- Neo CLI v2.10.3

-​	-- Neo GUI v2.10.3

-Neo 3.0.0 Preview2

-​	-- Neo CLI v3.0.0 Preview2

 ## Environment